 Herbs for fibroids

-The herbs contained in both formulas have been shown to control bleeding, and also to control both estrogen and bgFg (Rister, 1999).
-It is important to use a strategy that stops fibroids from growing, while also addressing hormonal levels.
-Studies show that the synergistic effects of these herbal formulas lower estrogen, an effect that is positive for numerous systems in the body.
-Herbs contained in these formulas stimulate the liver to change estrogen from a more active to a less active form (Rister, 1999).
+It is important to employ a strategy that stops fibroids from growing, while also addressing hormonal levels.
+Studies show that the synergistic effects of herbal formulas lower estrogen, an effect that is positive for numerous systems in the body.
+Herbs contained in many gynecological Chinese medicine formulas stimulate the liver to change estrogen from a more active to a less active form (Rister, 1999).

 Acupuncture for Fibroids

-Acupuncture and herbs offer safe and gentle approach to treating fibroids, and can be a first line of treatment to manage pain, regulate and restore a healthy menstrual cycle, balance hormones, and shrink or lessen fibroid.
+Acupuncture and herbs offer a safe, non-invasive and effective approach for treating fibroids, and can be a first line of treatment to manage pain, regulate and restore a healthy menstrual cycle, balance hormones, and shrink or lessen fibroid.

 REFERENCES